 - Combine a solution of half water together with half white vinegar.
 The vinegar is acidic and will neutralize the alkalinity of the sediment that is certainly making the water stain.

 - Dampen a clean white terry towel with the water/vinegar solution.

 - Rub the towel lightly over the water spot.
 The aim is to get the tips of the carpet fibers wet, not to soak the carpet per se.

 - Let the carpet fibers dry.
 Hopefully, the stain is gone or otherwise lessened.
 If the stain is diminished but still noticeable, repeat the water/vinegar procedure until the stain is gone.
 Allow the fibers to dry in between each application.

-- The most significant thing you can do to stop your carpet from staining is react promptly to any spills.
+- The most significant thing you can do to stop your carpet from staining is to react promptly to any spills.
 Blot up liquids using white paper towels or a clean absorbent cloth.
-Blot (never rub) the spill and work from the outside in to the middle.
+Blot (never rub) the spill and work from the outside into the middle.
 Rubbing will only spread the stain over a bigger area.